trickys-dev/docs-website/docs/stormworks/HRP/factions.md

 :::

-:::note
+:::note Owner Role

-The owner role of each faction cannot edit their own role order or permissions.
+The owner role of a faction cannot edit their own role order or permissions.

 :::